 How To Survive Long Flights In Economy: Conclusion

 I hope you found my tips for flying internationally in economy helpful.
 Are there any recommendations that you have on how to survive long flights in economy?
-Comment below your suggestions!
+Comment below for your suggestions!

 - Here Are The 30 Essentials You Absolutely Need To Pack In Your Carry On To Survive Long Flights